Close Banner

 What Not-to-Miss at EPCOT - Snow White in Germany

 Did you know many of the princesses' stories originate from various countries around the world?
 You can meet the princesses throughout World Showcase at EPCOT, each one representing a part of a real-life culture.
-See Anna and Elsa in Norway, Mulan in China, Snow White in Germany, Jasmine in Morocco, and Aurora and Belle in France.
-Check the app for set times — we recommend arriving earlier in the set if possible, as the lines can get cut off toward the end.
+See Mulan in China, Snow White in Germany, Jasmine in Morocco, Aurora and Belle in France, and Queen Elsa and Anna in Norway.
+Make way, make way!
+Now, you can also meet Moana across from Journey of Water, Inspired by Moana.
+Check the My Disney Experience app for set times.
+We recommend arriving earlier in the day if possible, as the lines can get cut off toward the end.

 Parades and Cavalcades